AsharibAli/BlinksGPT/README.md

-# BlinksGPT | The first AI assistant for Solana Blinks Development via the subscription-based service model on DSCVR as a Canvas App 🤖
+# Introducing BlinksGPT | The first AI assistant for Solana Blinks Development via the subscription-based service model on DSCVR as a Canvas App 🤖

 **➡️ This project is a submission to the DSCVR Buildathon - Canvas Embedded Apps Fest 👨‍💻**